jhudson8/restful-redux/README.md

 The idea is to put some structure around common redux needs
 - there is a common pattern seen in web apps in the fact that data needs to be fetched asynchronously
-- redux state needs to represent the fetching/fetched state if the UI should represent that state
+- redux state needs to represent the fetching/fetched state if the UI should show that state
 - action types need to match up with reducer expectations
 - model data needs to match a location that the components are looking for them in `mapStateToProps`
 - smart component would (usually) want to fetch the model data if it isn’t present